ValheKouneli/SkrolliEditor/documentation/UserStories.md

   - [x] I can associate the article to an issue
   - [x] I can associate an editor as the editor-in-charge of the new article.
   - [x] I can associate a person as the writer of the new article.
-  - [ ] I can associate a person as the language consultant of the new article.
-  - [ ] I can associate an editor as the layout artist of the new article.
   - [ ] I can give the new article a title, subtitle and a table-of-contents text.
   - [ ] I can give the new article an amount of pages.
   - [x] I can give the new article a writing status.